 Coverage Determination: An initial determination we make about whether a Part D drug prescribed for you is covered under Part D and the amount, if any, you are required to pay for the prescription.
 In general, if you bring your prescription for a Part D drug to a Plan Pharmacy and the pharmacy tells you the prescription isn't covered by us, that isn't a coverage determination.
-You need to call or write us to ask for a formal decision about the coverage if you disagree.
+You need to call or write us to ask for a formal decision about the coverage.
+Coverage determinations are called "coverage decisions" in this Evidence of Coverage.